-Master Gardener Volunteers
+Maine Master Gardener Volunteers

-University of Maine Cooperative Extension Master Gardener Volunteers program provides participants with at least 40 hours of in-depth training in the art and science of horticulture.
+The Master Gardener Volunteers program provides participants with at least 40 hours of in-depth training in the art and science of horticulture.
 Trainees receive current, research-based information from UMaine Extension educators and industry experts.
 In return, trained Master Gardeners volunteer their time and expertise in many ways for community programs and activities.

-Who can become a Master Gardener Volunteer?
+Who Can Become a Master Gardener Volunteer?